Underestimating Costs and Cash Flow When Starting a Clothing Brand: What Not to Do

 • Avoiding complex components early on

-• Track cash flow weekly
+• Track cash flow weekly (Not monthly—and definitely not quarterly)

 Need help budgeting your launch?

+Your first big win is not going viral.
+It’s staying solvent long enough to launch your second collection.
 At Tech Packs Co, we’ve helped hundreds of founders avoid costly mistakes and build smarter production plans.

 Book a call today—and start your first collection with clarity and confidence.